 I wasn’t sure what to bake today, so I flipped through an old cookbook and found “Perfect Spice Cake with Sea Foam Frosting”, winner at the Los Angeles County Fair.
 I’m not sure what attracted me to this recipe, but I think it was the sea foam frosting.
 Plus I liked the name.

-The cake itself was pretty basic.
-It was a spice cake with no raisins and no nuts.
+The cake itself is pretty basic.
+It’s a spice cake with no raisins and no nuts.
 I figured the sea foam icing was key to making the cake special, so I kept on going with the recipe.
 Maybe you or your grandmother or your mother use to make Seven Minute Icing, the kind you whip up in a bowl set over a pan of hot water.
 Well, sea foam icing is like Seven Minute icing, but made with brown sugar.
 It sounds like a real pain, but if you have the correct size metal bowl and pot on hand, it’s fairly simple.
 In exactly seven minutes, I had a shiny, fluffy brown frosting which spread on the cake quite beautifully.

 The sea foam icing is very sweet and so is the cake itself; at least right after being assembled.
 I found that letting it sit for a while toned down the sweetness.
 End result — a blue ribbon worthy cake.